knavaroli/Navaroli-starter-academic/content/authors/admin/_index.md

   url: https://www.ucf.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include arts, vidya games, stuff.
+bio: This is my bio and says fun stuff.

 # Interests to show in About widget
 interests: